olinkirkland/resume/README.md

 # Resume
 This is a repo to keep track of my resume and its different versions.
+The resume is written in markdown.